 Remember: Use these terms wisely.
 Over-use of positive words can come off as disingenuous.

-Striving for More Authentic Customer Communication
+Positive Scripting for More Authentic Customer Communication

 "Having standards and procedures have many benefits in terms of quality control and developing a consistent customer experience.
 Yet, companies need assess the value of consistency versus the advantages of allowing or promoting a more human, personalized customer service conversation," explains LiveChat's Olga Kolodynska.